 How can one possibly comply with regulations one does not know?
 Not possible.

 How does this work?
 Well, the builders (read: corporations) hire supervisors (read: lackeys) to oversee their building sites.
-The majority of these folks have are not certified in the building codes, never held a hammer or actually built a house.
+The majority of these folks are not certified in the building codes, never held a hammer or actually built a house.
 Most of their time is devoted to ordering materials and scheduling subcontractors.
 They know only what their subcontractors and/or the municipal inspectors tell them.
 Basically, your “builder” amounts to little more than a construction expediter.

 The subcontractors, who are also not code-literate, build everything according to what the municipal inspectors “allow”.
 Initially, they construct everything in the most expeditious fashion possible, as they are hired on the lowest bidder basis.
 Then they wait to see what the building official “allows” and make whatever changes the inspector requires.